redleaf1221/CardVentureTrainer/readme.md

 ## How to use

-1. Download from releases or build it on your own.
+1. Download from [releases](https://github.com/redleaf1221/CardVentureTrainer/releases/latest) or build it on your own.
 2. Download latest [BepInEx 6 Bleeding Edge Build](https://builds.bepinex.dev/projects/bepinex_be) (BepInEx Unity (Mono) for Windows (x64) games)
 3. Unzip and place it in the game folder.
-4. Copy generated `CardVentureTrainer.dll` to `CardventureJustAHeadDemo\BepInEx\plugins`.
+4. Move `CardVentureTrainer.dll` to `CardventureJustAHeadDemo\BepInEx\plugins`.
 5. Run game once and edit config file at `CardventureJustAHeadDemo\BepInEx\config`.
 6. Enjoy~